eekcoopuw/jobmon/docsource/architecture.rst

 Worker-node
 ===========
-The worker_node code is inside the Client package, it should move.
+The worker_node code is inside the Client package, it should move into its own package.
-The client package mostly has the code that runs inside the end-users python process, but it also contains the worker-node code.

 If Jobmon was only on a UGE then move it to a new top-level package, named worker-node.
 However, UGE and Slurm can probably share the same execution_wrapper because they both run on Linux.
 Azure needs a different execution wrapper.